Serial rapist Malcolm Rewa guilty of murdering Susan Burdett in 1992

 "It always involved two families - Teina and Susan's, you couldn't deal with one without the other."

-In a statement, police said they welcomed the jury's verdict in convicting Rewa of Burdett's murder.
+In a statement, Detective Superintendent Dave Lynch said police welcomed the jury's verdict in convicting Rewa of Burdett's murder.

-"Police wish to thank all the witnesses who came to court to give evidence," the statement read.
+"Police wish to thank all the witnesses who came to court to give evidence," Lynch said.
 "We appreciate it has been both difficult and traumatic for people having to relive their experiences of the case some 26 years later.

-"[We] also want to acknowledge the Crown and Police investigation team for their work over the better part of the last two years preparing this case for trial."
+"[We] also want to acknowledge the Crown and police investigation team for their work over the better part of the last two years preparing this case for trial."

 Two juries fail to find Rewa guilty